m-peckus/python_server/README.md

 # Mock Payment Gateway API
 **Educational Project — Realistic Payment Flow Simulation**

 The Mock **Payment Gateway API** is a learning-focused project that replicates core functionalities of real-world payment service provider (PSP) systems.
-It was built to demonstrate how user authentication, role-based access control, secure transactions, and webhook verification work in a real API environment.
+It was created to understand and demonstrate:
+- How real-world PSP APIs structure endpoints and manage data flow.
+- How secure, role-based authorization and authentication  is implemented  using passwords, JWTs, and API keys.
+- How webhook validation is implemented using cryptographic signatures.
+- How a real database - Mongo DB in this project - stores authentication credentials, authorization data and transaction records to emulate PSP API behavior.

 While it mirrors the structure and behavior of production payment APIs, credit card handling and tokenization are intentionally excluded to simplify implementation and focus on core logic such as authentication, authorization, and payment processing.

 ---
- Features
+ **Features**

 **User Management** — Register, authenticate, and assign user roles (user, merchant, admin, system_admin).
 **JWT Authentication** — Secure access control for protected, admin, and system-level routes.